Fabulous Freebirds: Entrance music

 The Freebirds concept was heavily derived from the Lynyrd Skynyrd song "Free Bird" and the image of "Southern pride" evoked by the band.
 For most of the team's early existence, the song was used as their entrance music, in both television and live appearances.
 On occasion, they would also enter the ring to Willie Nelson's rendition of "Georgia on My Mind".
 The Freebirds are sometimes credited as the first wrestlers to use entrance music for their entrances, although others including Gorgeous George's use of "Pomp and Circumstance," Big Daddy's use of "We Shall Not Be Moved" and Chris Colt's use of "Welcome to My Nightmare" by Alice Cooper all predate the Freebirds.

-During the mid 1980s, a number of North American wrestling promotions who licensed copyrighted music faced difficulties in continuing those licenses.
+During the mid-1980s, a number of North American wrestling promotions who licensed copyrighted music faced difficulties in continuing those licenses.
 Other promotions which did not license music were under scrutiny for the practice.
 Promotions began looking for solutions.
 The WWF, which hired Jimmy Hart and Jim Johnston in 1985, used their talents to write and produce music under which the copyrights could be controlled by the company.
 Around this same time, Hayes recorded the song "Badstreet USA" and released a music video, which included the other Freebird members, as well as a cameo by a young Jim Ross.
 This song would largely be used as the entrance music for the Freebirds from that point forward, though they would use the other songs on occasion.

 Freebird Rule

 During the Freebirds' career in the NWA, they won several of its regional tag-team championships.
 While holding the title, promoters added a sub-gimmick to the team – "The Freebird Rule" – which allowed any two of the three members of the team to defend the title on any given night.

-This rule has been re-used by a number of other companies when a three (or more) member team captures a tag team championship.
+This rule has been re-used by a number of other promotions when a three (or more) member team captures a tag team championship.
 Examples include: